 Incidence of interstitial cystitis is unknown, but the disorder appears to be more common than once thought and may underlie other clinical syndromes (eg, chronic pelvic pain).
 Whites are more susceptible, and 90% of cases occur in women.

 Diagnosis is suggested by symptoms after testing has excluded more common disorders that cause similar symptoms (eg, UTIs, pelvic inflammatory disease, chronic prostatitis or prostatodynia, diverticulitis).
 Cystoscopy is necessary and sometimes reveals benign bladder (Hunner) ulcers; biopsy is required to exclude bladder cancer.
-Assessment of symptoms with a standardized symptom scale or during intravesical KCl infusion (K sensitivity testing) may improve diagnostic accuracy but is not yet routine practice.
+Assessment of symptoms with a standardized symptom scale or during intravesical potassium chloride infusion (potassium sensitivity testing) may improve diagnostic accuracy but is not yet routine practice.

-Up to 90% of patients improve with treatment, but cure is rare.
-Treatment should involve avoidance of tobacco, alcohol, foods with high K content, and spicy foods as well as bladder training, drugs, intravesical therapies, and surgery as needed.
+In addition to lifestyle modification, bladder training, drugs, intravesical therapies, and surgery are used as needed.
 Stress reduction and biofeedback (to strenghten pelvic floor muscles, eg, with Kegel exercises) may help.
 No treatment has been proved effective, but a combination of ≥ 2 nonsurgical treatments is recommended before surgery is considered.

 Dimethyl sulfoxide instilled into the bladder through a catheter and retained for 15 min may deplete substance P and trigger mast cell granulation; 50 mL q 1 to 2 wk for 6 to 8 wk, repeated as needed, relieves symptoms in up to one half of patients.
 Intravesical instillation of BCG and hyaluronic acid are under study.